thenewvu/google-keep/README.md

 ## Installation

-1. Clone this repo
+1. Clone or download (then decompress) this repo
-2. Open Chrome/Settings/Extensions, turn on `Developer mode`, press `Load unpacked extension...` and pick the directory where the repo was cloned to.
+2. Open Chrome/Settings/Extensions, turn on `Developer mode`, press `Load unpacked extension...` and pick the directory where the repo was cloned (decompressed) to.
 3. Open a new tab, press "Apps" on the bookmark bar and finally open `Google Keep`.

 ## Legal